Economic Activities in Congo, Democratic Republic of the: Primary, Secondary, Tertiary, and Quaternary

 The primary sector in the Democratic Republic of the Congo, focusing on agriculture, thrives due to its tropical climate and rich natural resources.
 With approximately 14.95% of the country’s land dedicated to agriculture, the main products include cassava, plantains, sugarcane, oil palm fruit, maize, rice, root vegetables, bananas, sweet potatoes, and groundnuts.

-Despite agriculture contributing 19.7% to the GDP, its significance lies in the diverse range of crops and animal products, sustaining the country’s agricultural sector and providing essential resources for the population.
+Despite agriculture contributing approximately 17.4% to the GDP (2023, World Bank), its significance lies in the diverse range of crops and animal products, sustaining the country’s agricultural sector and providing essential resources for the population.

 The country boasts rich geological diversity, leading to abundant natural resources.
 Cobalt, copper, niobium, tantalum, and petroleum drive the economy.
 Additionally, industrial and gem diamonds, gold, silver, zinc, and manganese contribute significantly.
 The country also harnesses tin, uranium, coal, hydropower, and timber.
 However, issues like coltan mining linked to warfare, exploitation in artisanal mining, and conflicts over tin deposits pose challenges.
 Despite being a top cobalt producer, artisanal mining’s vulnerabilities, including child labor, persist.